eclipse-archived/codewind-docs/docs/_documentations/importedprojects.md

 </parent>
 ```

   2a.
-Add a Maven profile for Microclimate that configures the Liberty Maven plugin
+Add a Maven profile for Codewind that configures the Liberty Maven plug-in.

   ```sh
   <profile>